mlpack/ensmallen/README.md

 * OpenBLAS or Intel MKL or LAPACK (see Armadillo site for details)

+### Installation

+ensmallen can be installed with CMake 3.3 or later.
+If CMake is not already available on your system, it can be obtained from https://cmake.org

+If you are using an older system such as RHEL 7 or CentOS 7, an updated version of CMake is also available via the EPEL repository.

 ### License

 Unless stated otherwise, the source code for **ensmallen**